-Andy Mossack returns to Vilnius to catch up on how the city has changed since his last visit.
+Andy Mossack, in his Insider guide to Vilnius, returns to catch up on how the city has changed since his last visit.

 Early December and Vilnius was having her first snow of the winter.
 Lucky for me then, as it turned the old town into a perfect festive picture postcard.
 Fairy lights, Christmas markets and seasonal art installations adorned shops and hotels.
 And at its centre, in Cathedral Square opposite the Palace of the Grand Dukes, an impressively illuminated Christmas tree installation featured 96 giant snowflakes.
 It was so bright I swear I could feel the old city beaming from one ancient corner to the other.